SouthernMethodistUniversity/hpc_docs/docs/examples/conda/README.md

 We additionally recommend that you disable Conda/Mamba's auto-activate base functionality.
 By default, Conda/Mamba will load a base environment, which can cause issues with system dependencies.
 In particular, applications on
-<https://hpc.m3.smu.edu> often behave in unexpected ways because it tries to
+<https://hpc.m3.smu.edu><!-- Mentions M3 --> often behave in unexpected ways because it tries to
 use a Conda package instead of the correct system package.
 The next two commands tell Conda to prefer to save packages and environments in your `$HOME` directory (you can specify other locations you have access to,